Third-Order Perturbative OTOC of the Harmonic Oscillator with Quartic Interaction and Quantum Chaos: Third-order Perturbative OTOC of Anharmonic Oscillator : Analytic Relations

 \section{Third-order Perturbative OTOC of Anharmonic Oscillator : Analytic Relations}

 In this section we will calculate the third-order perturbative OTOC of standard simple harmonic oscillator while with extra quartic interaction in the second quantization.
 Note that first-order and second-order calculations had been completed in our previous notes \cite{Huang2306} and \cite{Huang2311} respectively.
-The third-order calculations in this paper are relatively complex while could show the exponential growth properties.
+While the third-order calculations in this paper are relatively complex the results could show the exponential growth properties.